hemeroc/smart_contract_casino/README.md

 * Oracle: `./gradlew :casino-oracle:bootRun`.
 Its actions can be watched on stdout.
 * Web: `/gradlew :casino-web:run`.
 It will be available on http://localhost:3000.

-Be aware that you may have to set the oracle/contract addresses in `application.yml`.
+Be aware that you have to set the oracle/contract addresses in `application.yml`.
 The owner or superuser has to add the oracle address to the contract `addOracle(_oracleAddress)`.

 ## Technlogy